 Our Board of Directors and its committees meet throughout the year on a set schedule, hold special meetings as needed, and act by written consent from time to time.
-The Board of Directors met seven times during fiscal year 2011.
-Each director attended at least 75% or more of (a) the total number of meetings of the Board of Directors held during fiscal year 2011 and (b) the total number of meetings held by all committees of the Board of Directors on which such director served during fiscal year 2011.
-While we do not have a formal policy regarding director attendance at annual meetings of stockholders, we strongly encourage our directors to attend.
-All of our directors except for Mr. Ericson attended the 2011 annual meeting of stockholders.
+The Board of Directors met seven times during fiscal year 2012.
+Each director attended at least 75% or more of (a) the total number of meetings of the Board of Directors held during fiscal year 2012 and (b) the total number of meetings held by all committees of the Board of Directors on which such director served during fiscal year 2012.